Last updated on November 6th, 2022 at 09:08 pm

 Sam Bankman-Fried (Age: 28)

-As pointed out above, Sam is the Chief Executive Officer quantitative crypto trading firm Alameda Research.
+As pointed out above, Sam is the Chief Executive Officer of quantitative crypto trading firm Alameda Research.

 Brain Tubergen (Age: 29)